-Coconut water is popping up everywhere in a variety of healthy beverages and you may be curious if it really lives up to the hype surrounding it.
+Coconut water continues to show up everywhere in a variety of healthy beverages, and you may be curious if it really lives up to the hype surrounding it.
 But, do the benefits stand up to its actual nutritional value?
 Is coconut water good for you?
+Yes, it’s considered one of the top healthy drinks.

 What Is Coconut Water?

-Coconut water is the clear liquid found inside a young, green coconut which is usually about the size of a basketball.
+Coconut water is the clear liquid found inside a young, green coconut.
 Ideally, young coconuts are harvested at 5–7 months of age, to contain the most water.

 As the coconut matures, the liquid is replaced with coconut “meat.”
-The greatest nutrient health benefits of coconut water comes from drinking the water of the young coconut, not the mature coconut milk, which is generally lower in nutrients.
+The greatest nutrient health benefits of coconut water comes from drinking the water of the young coconut, not the mature coconut milk, which is generally lower in nutrients but higher in healthy fats..

 Recently, coconut water’s health benefits continue to be touted, as many marketers call it “nature’s sports drink” and a “life enhancer.”
 But, are the claims that coconut water is good for you really true?

-The primary nutrient in coconut water is potassium.
-It contains approximately 600 milligrams (12 percent daily value), making it a high electrolyte beverage.
-Coconut water also contains a small amount of sodium, about 40 milligrams and up to 10 percent of your daily calcium and magnesium needs.
-(2)
+Alongside being a great source of vitamin C, the primary nutrient in coconut water is potassium.
+It contains approximately 600 milligrams (13 percent Daily Value), making it a high electrolyte beverage.
+Coconut water also contains a small amount of sodium, calcium and magnesium.
+Some coconut water products contain less sodium.

 Electrolytes are critical to maintain blood volume, heart health, as well as to prevent dehydration.
 Maintaining electrolyte levels can help reduce fatigue, stress and help maintain muscle relaxation.

-With these nutrition benefits is coconut water good for you?
-The answer is yes!
-If you really like the flavor, it can be a low-calorie, low-sugar alternative to soda.
+Coconut water is a safe, healthy drink for most people.
+Coconut water can be a low-calorie, low-sugar alternative to soda.
 It is pretty refreshing to consume on a hot day and to help re-hydrate.

 1. Electrolyte Replacement: Coconut Water vs. Sports Drink